Creative. Green. Affordable. Narrow Lot Floor Plans Gain Traction with Young Home Buyers

 The most efficient use of space is a two-story house plan - with the living room, dining and kitchen areas, family room/den, and half bath on the main level.
 Bedrooms and bathrooms and bonus room can be found on the second floor.

-Built on a lot 47 feet wide and 48 feet deep, this two-story narrow lot house (Plan #149-1712) plan has four bedrooms, two-and-half- baths and a three car garage.
+Built on a lot 47 feet wide and 48 feet deep, this two-story narrow-lot house (Plan #149-1712) plan has 4 bedrooms, 2.5 baths, and a 3-car garage.
 It has a family room and a bonus room upstairs.

-A landscaped yard and covered front porch welcome guests to this lovely two-story three-bedroom house on a lot 43 feet wide and 43 feet deep (Plan # 161-1018).
+A landscaped yard and covered front porch welcome guests to this lovely 2-story 3-bedroom house on a lot 43 ft. wide and 43 ft. deep (Plan #161-1018).
 The main level has the kitchen/dining areas, family room, mud room, laundry room, and half bath.
 The bedrooms and bathrooms are on the second level.

 Even homes built on a narrow lot have all the amenities and comforts one desires.
 Landscaping the small front yard adds to the home’s curb appeal and attractiveness.

 An inviting covered front porch and a balcony are very nice touches to the home.
 A rear patio can extend the dining area to accommodate more entertaining space.
 Lots of windows of all sizes and shapes – and strategically placed – provide plenty of natural light to filter around the home.